Interview by Isabella Ampil

 I never knew, right up to the last minute, whether they would work or not.
 Or whether there would be enough wind to make them sing.
 And on the first day, the wind was too strong for them, and they made very little noise.
 That was a surprise.
 I guess the wind needed to be gentle enough to allow the string actually to vibrate rather than just be pushed to one side and held there.
 On the second day, they sang just beautifully.
 There was a gentle autumnal wind, and the day was bright, with clear skies.
 That was a very happy moment.

 Being based in Scotland, are natural and industrial landscapes and related phenomena a source of inspiration for your compositions?

-You say this project become a key point of your compositional approach and which will inform an upcoming residency in CMMAS, Mexico.
-Could you tell us a bit more about this residency and what directions do you see taking your work into?
+You say this project has become a key point of your compositional approach and will inform an upcoming residency in CMMAS, Mexico.
+Could you tell us a bit more about this residency and what directions you see taking your work into?